How to calculate portfolio risk and return in Excel

 The first thing you need to do is to enter the returns of each stock in a separate column.
 As you can see in Figure 1 below, we’ve entered the dates in column A, and the returns on Tesla, Amazon, and Netflix in columns B, C, and D, respectively.
 Note that we’re working with monthly returns, but you can use any return frequency (daily, weekly, etc.) you like.

-If you’re unfamiliar with how to download stock price data and compute stock returns, please watch the following tutorials first:
+Feel free to check the following tutorials first if you’re unfamiliar with how to download stock price data and compute stock returns:

 The next thing is to specify the investment weights for the portfolio.
 In this example, we’re assuming an equally-weighted portfolio such that we invest one-third of our funds in Tesla, one-third in Amazon, and the remaining one-third in Netflix.
 So, we’ve entered 1/3 (or 0.3333…) in cells H2, I2, and J2.
 Of course, you can choose any investment weight that you like.